How To Clean Dirty Car Seat Belts Without Destroying Them

 4. Wipe Off The Seat Belt With a Clean Microfiber Towel

-When you successfully cleaned the whole seat belt, it’s time to wipe it off.
+When you successfully clean the whole seat belt, it’s time to wipe it off.
 For this, you should use a clean microfiber towel.

 Just wipe the whole seat belt with it, and try to get it as dry as possible.
 The quicker the seat belt dries, the better.